This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Community Fundraisers

 Although community fundraisers are generally designed to bring awareness to cerebral palsy while raising money, many people find a wealth of support while attending these types of events.
-Parents and loved ones will generally find others that are not only going through similar issues but also live in the same community.
+Parents and loved ones will generally find others who are not only going through similar issues but also live in the same community.

 Not only will you find support, but you may also find new friends and new playmates for your child.